A

 alb long, white robe worn by Christian priests.

-almoner corded purse of silk or leather attached to a girdle or
+almoner corded purse attached to a girdle or belt used

-apron Worn by artisans or workers to protect clothing for men
+apron worn by artisans or workers to protect clothing

-and women.
-Usually rectangular linen sewn onto a waistband
+for men and women.
+Usually rectangular linen sewn onto a waistband.

-on a silver wire frame.
-As a foundation they used a bonnet or
+made on a silver wire frame.
+As a foundation they used a bonnet.

-wimple.
-Usually made with gems and pearls and very fragile, for
+Usually made with gems and pearls and very fragile. see tire

 B

-bagpipe sleeve close fitted at the armhole, bagpipe shaped at the
+bag sleeve close fitted at the armhole, bag shaped at

-elbow and buttoned at the wrist.
-Popular on the houpelande.
+the elbow and buttoned at the wrist.
+Popular on the houppelande.

 balandrana 12th & 13th century wide travelling cloak.